Spanish Alphabet and Pronunciation

 Months of the Year

-If you like this page, please try our free Spanish lesson.
+If you like this page, please click on the flag below to try our free Spanish lesson.

 The first vowel of the abecedary sounds like “ah”, the one that you use to express realization.
 For example: Ah, I didn’t know it!